Akshat-Singh-Kshatriya/Derivatives-Risk-Engine/README.md

-# TradeFlow: Derivatives-Risk-Engine
+# Derivatives-Risk-Engine

-TradeFlow is a high-performance, real-time quantitative finance engine designed for options pricing, volatility forecasting, and portfolio risk analysis.
+It is a high-performance, real-time quantitative finance engine designed for options pricing, volatility forecasting, and portfolio risk analysis.

 ## 🚀 Key Achievements & Features